-- the objectives and scope of this document; a) - the cocoa sustainability activities of both parties for fulfilling the requirements specified in this document including: - the services to be provided by the Recognised Entity to the farmer when registered; 1) - 2) the requirements to be fulfilled by the farmer after registration: - the CFDP process (Annex A); - the economic, social and environmental requirements specified in this document. - 3) the audit process (internal and external audit). - generic estimates of the costs of implementation to produce sustainable cocoa and benefits to c) be realized by the registered farmer as a result of fulfilling the requirements specified in this Standard:
+- a) the objectives and scope of this document; - b) the cocoa sustainability activities of both parties for fulfilling the requirements specified in this document including: - 1) the services to be provided by the Recognised Entity to the farmer when registered; - 2) the requirements to be fulfilled by the farmer after registration: - the CFDP process (Annex A); - the economic, social and environmental requirements specified in this document. - 3) the audit process (internal and external audit). - c) generic estimates of the costs of implementation to produce sustainable cocoa and benefits to be realized by the registered farmer as a result of fulfilling the requirements specified in this Standard; - d) the information expected to be kept in trust by the Regulator/Legal Entity including the process of accessing it with a copy given to the Farmer Group/Cooperative in confidence:

-- d) the information expected to be kept in trust by the Regulator/Legal Entity including the process of accessing it with a copy given to the Farmer Group/Cooperative in confidence: - 1) all information collected during the registration process and cocoa farm diagnostic processes; - 2) how confidential information about farmers and their activities is treated; - 3) the potential risks of sharing personal information; - 4) the right of farmers to access their information; - 5) the use of their data by other interested parties e) The financial agreements of the Recognised Entity with the buyers or other interested parties, if applicable.
+- 1) all information collected during the registration process and cocoa farm diagnostic processes; - 2) how confidential information about farmers and their activities is treated; - 3) the potential risks of sharing personal information; - 4) the right of farmers to access their information; - 5) the use of their data by other interested parties